Land Acknowledgment

 Evans and Holly Flammond Artists of Pine Ridge

 We do not support any further relocation efforts for those who came later.
 We also do not advocate for the return of the Black Hills.
-This land now belongs to all Americans, no matter what color, race or creed.
-However, we have faith that there is a solution and, through collaboration, will manifest.
+This land now belongs to all Americans, no matter what color, race, or creed.
+However, we have faith that there is a solution and, through collaboration, it will manifest.

-We do not claim to know the solutions to the “Land Back” and many other problems resulting in the unnecessary suffering of the Lakota People.
+We do not claim to know the solutions to the “Land Back Movement” and many other problems resulting in the unnecessary suffering of the Lakota People.
 However, we’d like to be a part of the solution.
 Through education, interaction, and connection to commerce within Pine Ridge and other reservations, we can provide some relief to those families and honor their ancestors.